 The main job is to care for the patient.
-Evidence-based medicine makes use of an adjectival phrase, evidence-based, to note that this is a form of special medical practice, but still it is medicine, it is care.
+Evidence-based medicine makes use of an adjectival phrase, evidence-based, to note that this is a form of special medical practice but still, it is medicine and it is care.
 The adjective that modifies this noun, and the verb – to care — it implies, signals the importance of considering the scientific basis of our practice, and the need to use evidence judiciously in the care of patients.
-This was an important development, maturing in early 90s when the idea and the term, coined by Gordon Guyatt, came into use.
-The term, and the practice, influenced my late medical training, and have been fundamental in my first two decades at the honorable place of the patient’s bedside.
+This was an important development, maturing in the early 90s when the idea and the term, coined by Gordon Guyatt, came into use.
+The term, and the practice influenced my late medical training, and have been fundamental in my first two decades at the honorable place of the patient’s bedside.

 - Expand the evidence synthesis enterprise, to search for the available evidence (even in obscure sources), appraise it for bias and spin, remediate to the extent possible reporting and publication bias, and identify new knowledge gaps.